sinker1345/Home-Assistant-Configuration/Readme.md

 - 1 Z-wave/Zigbee controller GoControl (CECOMINOD016164 HUSBZB-1 USB Hub)
 - 2 Roku Devices
 - 1 Chromecast
+- 2 D1 Mini (with relay Hat), 1 used fopr coffee maker and 1 used for garage sensor (relay hat not operational)

 ## Software In use.
 - Mosquitto MQTT Server